-If control bit T1SYNC (T1CON<2>) is set, the external clock input is not synchronized.
+If control bit T1SYNC of the T1CON Register is set, the external clock input is not synchronized.
 The timer continues to increment asynchronous to the internal phase clocks.
 The timer will continue to run during Sleep and can generate an interrupt on overflow, which will wake-up the processor.
 However, special precautions in software are needed to read/write the timer (Section 6.5.1 "Reading and Writing Timer1 in Asynchronous Counter Mode").